pyca/infra/terraform/README.md

 Steps:
 * Configure the `values.yaml` with the GH app credentials
 * Configure the `terraform.tfvars` with OCI API key credentials
-* Create `bucket_credentials` with the OCI secret key (attached to a user).
+* Create `bucket_credentials` with the OCI secret key.
+You can create a new secret key from the my profile area and get the secret id after creating the new key.
+* Create a bucket named `terraform-states`.
+* Edit `backend.conf` to have the correct region and endpoint.
+The characters before `compat` in the URL can be  obtained by going to the tenancy details and getting the value of "Object storage namespace".
+* You will need to have your oci-cli config set as `[DEFAULT]` for the helm chart using the kubeconfig to work properly.
 * `terraform init -backend-config=backend.conf`
 * `terraform plan -out plan`
 * `terraform apply plan`

 This gets you a fully functioning deployment, but with no runners.
-Finally, run `kubectl apply -f runnerdeployment.yml` to deploy the runners.
+Finally, run `KUBECONFIG=$(pwd)/cf_cluster_kube_config_file.txt kubectl apply -f runnerdeployment.yml` to deploy the runners.
 Or, conversely, `kubectl delete -f runnerdeployment.yml` to delete them.